 If capture raw SQL is disabled, the SQL call appears in its original form, with question mark parameters not bound to values.
-Disabling capture-raw-sql and using question mark parameters in SQL prepared statements give you a mechanism for preventing sensitive data from appearing in the Controller UI.
+Disabling capture-raw-sql and using question mark parameters in SQL prepared statements gives you a mechanism for preventing sensitive data from appearing in the Controller UI.

 It is important to note that the sensitive values must be parameterized in the original, prepared statement form of the SQL statement, as shown above.
-The following statement results in the potentially sensitive information (social security number) appearing in the Controller UI whether capture raw SQL is enabled or disabled, since the sensitive data is not parameterized.
+The following statement results in the potentially sensitive information (social security number) appearing in the Controller UI whether capture raw SQL is enabled or disabled since the sensitive data is not parameterized.